atlanticstarr1/dollarbank/README.md

 `ganache-cli -i 5777`

-This will spawn a new blockchain that listens on `127.0.0.1:8545` by default, with a network id of 5777.
+This will spawn a new blockchain that listens on `127.0.0.1:8545` by default, with a network id of `5777` - needed by this dapp

 Once ganache is running, follow the below to setup the dapp.